CSV File Format: Essential Guide to Simplifying Data Management

 Human-Readability

-Due to their plain text format, CSV files are easily readable by humans.
+Due to their plain text format, humans can easily read CSV files.
 Each line of a CSV file corresponds to a record, with commas delineating different fields, which makes reviewing and editing data straightforward.
 Users benefit from the file’s transparency, facilitating error detection and quick data verification without specialized programs.

 Lack Of Formal Standardization